FAufenger/machine-learning-challenge/README.md

  <hr>

 <br>
-The best result so far is the standard_scalar_logisticRegression_gridSearch although the other are also quite close to the score. one even 0.0002 away!
+The best result so far is the Neural Network although the other are also quite close to the score. one even 0.001 away!

 <hr>